Majke

-Majke ("mothers") are a cult Croatian rock band.
-Founded in 1984 in Vinkovci, Majke were one of the many bands to appear in a town that had a particularly vibrant rock and alternative scene.
-The band started playing under the influence of bands like: MC5, Flamin' Groovies, Steppenwolf, The Stooges, New York Dolls, Motörhead and many others.
+Majke ("Mothers") are a cult Croatian rock band.
+Founded in 1984 in Vinkovci, Majke are one of the many bands to appear in a town that had a particularly vibrant rock and alternative scene.
+The band drew early inspiration from bands like: MC5, Flamin' Groovies, Steppenwolf, The Stooges, New York Dolls, Motörhead and many others.

 History

 1984-1989: Formation, early recordings and death of Marin Pokrovac

 Majke were formed in 1984 in Vinkovci, Croatia by vocalist Goran Bare, bassist Nedjeljko Ivković - Kilmister, drummer Željko Mikulić - Korozija, and guitarists Marin Pokrovac and Ivica Duspara.
 They released their first demo tape in 1988 on the label Slušaj Najglasnije.
 The following year, some of their early recordings appeared on the legendary Slušaj Najglasnije compilation album "Bombardiranje New Yorka", which mainly consisted of recordings of rock bands from Vinkovci.

 The band briefly broke up after Pokrovac moved to London.
 However, he soon returned to Vinkovci, and the band reformed.
 The reunion was tragically cut short after Pokrovac's death in 1989 when he crashed his car into the Bosut river while returning from rehearsal.
 Two friends of the band, Pavo Pap and Goran Matošević - Bratanac, died in the crash as well.